Rkm1999/CelestialMCP/README.md

     ```bash
     npm run fetch-catalogs
     ```
     This script downloads the HYG star database and the OpenNGC (New General Catalogue) deep sky object catalog into the `data/` directory.
-If these files are not downloaded, the application will use small, hardcoded sample catalogs.
+If these files are not downloaded, the application will attempt to use `sample_stars.csv` and `sample_dso.csv` from the `data/` directory if present.
+If no catalog files are found, the respective catalogs will be empty.

 4.  **Build the project:**
     This compiles the TypeScript code to JavaScript.